saleor/app-sdk/docs/saleor-webhook.md

    */
   name?: string;
   /**
    * Path to webhook.
 Should represent relative path from base app URL.
-In Next.js i will be usually starting with "api/".
+In Next.js it will start with `api/`, e.g. `api/webhooks/order-created`.
    */
   webhookPath: string;
   /**